Coral Reefs, Science and Management (MARS5006)

 - Graduate Diploma in Marine Science and Management

 - Master of Marine Science and Management

 - Master of Wildlife Health and Population Management

 Further unit of study information

-University base delivery: prefield trip tutorial (1-hour), four lectures (1-hour each).
-Field based delivery: seven lectures (1-hour each), four seminars (1-hour each), two tutorials - individual consultations to develop concepts in research (1-hour each), independent research and oral presentation.
+University base delivery: prefield trip tutorial (1-hour), twelve lectures (1-hour each).
+Field based delivery: two seminars (1-hour each), two tutorials - individual consultations to develop concepts in research (1-hour each), independent research and oral presentation.

 Faculty/department permission required?

 This unit assumes a sound understanding of scientific principles, HSC level mathematics and understanding of basic statistics.

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.

 If you are from another Australian tertiary institution you may be permitted to underake cross-institutional study in one or more units of study at the University of Sydney.